misthero/dnd5e-custom-skills/README.md

 ## FAQ
 * **My skills or abilities doesn't appear on character sheet, what should I do?**
-* * There are different reasons for this, first make sure the actor is "Owned" by a player.
-Than go to the module configuration and save the settings again.
-Also if the actor is new, you should save the settings again to include it.
+* * There are different reasons for this.
+Try this: go to the module configuration disable your ability or skill and save, than enable it and save the settings again.
+Also if the actor is recently created, you should save the settings again to include it.
 * **I changed a skill or ability name but on character sheet I see the old name, why?**
 * * To change a skill or ability name you have to follow exactly the following steps: disable it; save; rename; enable it again; and save again.
 In this order.

 ## Unistalling / Clean all skills and abilities
 Before uninstalling this module is recommended to follow the steps below:
-- Switch to default character sheet for every owned actor.
+- Switch to default character sheet for every actor.
 - Open module configuration panel and hit reset button.
 - Now save clicking on "Apply changes to world"
 - Reload your world.